 \subsection{Chuang \& Lazarev, Braun \& Maunder}

-Chuang and Lazarev \cite{Chuang2010} obtain a minimal model and the homotopy equivalence for any modular operad.
+Chuang and Lazarev \cite{Chuang2010} construct a minimal model and a homotopy equivalence for any modular operad.
 The minimal model is given by a sum over all stable graphs, with propagators given by homotopy $s$ and the form on $V$.
 In future, we would like to understand the relation of their approach to homotopy to ours.

 Braun and Maunder \cite{BraunMaunder} define the path integral explicitly and use it to compute the effective action.
 They then prove that the effective action again solves a quantum master equation (and hence defines a quantum $L_\infty$ algebra).
-Moreover, they show that the homotopy classes of quantum $L_\infty$ algebras on $V$ and its homology are in bijection and that (in our language) $I(W)$ is homotopic to $\Sint$.
+Moreover, they show that the homotopy classes of quantum $L_\infty$ algebras on $V$ and its cohomology are in bijection and that (in our language) $I(W)$ is homotopic to $\Sint$.

-Their path integral coincides with our map $P_1$, which can be seen from the Wick lemma \cite[Theorem~A.6]{BraunMaunder}: the integral of a monomial is given by a sum over all possible pairings.
+Their path integral coincides with our map $P_1$, which can be seen from the Wick Lemma \cite[Theorem~A.6]{BraunMaunder}: the integral of a monomial is given by a sum over all possible pairings.
 The propagator is given by the inverse of $\sigma = \langle -, \dd - \rangle$, where $\langle,\rangle$ is their odd symplectic form and $\dd$ is the differential.
-This is, up to sign conventions, the propagator in our theorem \ref{THMCertainComputationII}.
+This is, up to sign conventions, the propagator in our Theorem~\ref{THMCertainComputationII}.